shriharsh-dev/closed-source-agent/README.md

 2. run pip install -r requriements.txt
 3. In the terminal run python agent.py console

-### You would also need gemini api key and livekit keys
+### You would also need gemini api key and livekit apikeys